StoneOrbits/VortexEngine/docs/getting_started_duo.md

   <img class="device-icon" src="assets/images/duo-logo-button-square-512.png" alt="Duo">
 </div>

-Welcome to your Duo device!
+Welcome to the Duo!
 This guide will help you get started and make the most of your Duo’s features.

 ---